ParaCoToUl/noarr-structures/docs/structs/tuple.md

 As the name suggests, the `Dim` introduced with the `tuple` is a [tuple-like dimension](../DimensionKinds.md): it cannot be indexed using plain integers.
 The value used for the index must be static.
 See the first section of [Dimension Kinds](../DimensionKinds.md).

-The size of a tuple is equal to the sum of the sizes of the substructures.
+The size of a tuple is equal to the sum of the sizes of the [sub-structures](../Glossary.md#sub-structure).
 The tuple does not add any padding.

 ## Usage examples